-9. Buy your own storage

 If you’re considering renting storage space, you’re going to have to buy at least a padlock anyway.
-While you’re shopping for one, check the price for other self-storage options.
+While you’re shopping for one, check the price of other self-storage options.
 You may be able to fit everything in your garage by buying a few shelving units and plastic bins, or a stand-alone shed.
-These items may cost more than a couple of months of renting but save money in the long-term.
+These items may cost a couple of months of storage rental but save money in the long run.

 10. Buy less stuff

-Second version